logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 202: Write a program that checks whether an integer is a palindrome
 - Q 203: Find the minimum element in O(log N) time in an array sorted in ascending order is rotated at some pivot unknown to you beforehand
 - Q 204: Given a complete binary tree, count the number of nodes in faster than O(n) time
+- Q 205: Given an integer, find the next permutation of it in absolute order.